 20X6 | 7,113 | 445 | 942 | (8,500) | - |

-Financial assets that have become credit-impaired after initial recognition
+Financial assets that became credit-impaired after initial recognition

-For financial assets that are not purchased or originated credit-impaired financial assets, but subsequently have become credit-impaired financial assets (stage 3 in the general ECL model), interest is recognised by application of original EIR to amortised cost of the asset, i.e. after deducting ECL from the gross amount.
-See the example below:
+For financial assets that were not purchased or originated as credit-impaired but have subsequently become credit-impaired (stage 3 in the general ECL model), interest is recognised through the application of the original EIR to the amortised cost of the asset, i.e., after deducting ECL from the gross amount.
+Consider the following example:

 Example: Asset that has become credit-impaired after initial recognition

-On 1 January 20X1, Entity A lends $1 million to Entity B and Entity B needs to repay the loan on 31 December 20X4 by paying $1.5 million.
-There are no payments required between these dates, which results in the effective interest rate (EIR) at 10.7%.
-Entity A estimates the 12-month ECL at initial recognition at $20,000.
+On 1 January 20X1, Entity A lends $1 million to Entity B, with repayment of $1.5 million due on 31 December 20X4.
+No payments are required between these dates, resulting in an effective interest rate (EIR) of 10.7%.
+At initial recognition, Entity A estimated the 12-month ECL at $20,000.

-On 1 January 20X2, the financial situation of Entity B deteriorates significantly and Entity A considers its loan to Entity B as credit-impaired (stage 3).
-It now expects to receive only $0.5 million on 31 December 20X4 (the same repayment date).
-The estimated credit loss (ECL) at repayment date is therefore $1 million which, discounted using the original EIR of 10.7%, gives a present value of ECL at $737,788 as of 1 January 20X2.
-The accounting schedule for this bond is presented below.
+However, on 1 January 20X2, Entity B’s financial situation significantly deteriorated, leading Entity A to classify its loan to Entity B as credit-impaired (stage 3).
+Entity A anticipated receiving only $0.5 million on 31 December 20X4 (same repayment date).
+Therefore, the expected credit loss at the repayment date is $1 million, which when discounted using the original EIR of 10.7%, equates to a present value of $737,788 as of 1 January 20X2.
+The bond’s updated accounting schedule is presented below.

-All calculations presented in this example are available for download in excel file.
-You can scroll the table horizontally if it doesn’t fit your screen.
+All calculations presented in this example are available for download in an Excel file.

 ---|---|---|---|---|---|---|---|---|---|---|---|